 Date Details Approval September 2000 Initial Release (Edition 1) December 2005 Whole document.
-Reformatted to comply to IALA document standards December 2009 Whole document.
-Major revision of the document December 2011 Edition 3.0 Whole document.
+Reformatted to comply to IALA document standards.
+December 2009 Whole document.
+Major revision of the document.
+December 2011 Edition 3.0 Whole document.
 Major revision of the document, in line with the 2010 Manila STCW amendments.
-Council 52 December 2021 Edition 4.0 Major revision of the document and title change Council 74 //
+Council 52 January 2022 Edition 4.0 Major revision of the document and title change approved by Council December 2021 and published January 2022, in alignment with IMO Resolution A.1158(32) Guidelines for Vessel Traffic Services.
+Council 74